AaronRanAn/HU_MATH_510_50_Team_Project/team_personality.md

 ### Gweneth
-You have a blend of Cautious, Supportive, and Dominant traits.
+You have a blend of `Cautious`, `Supportive`, and `Dominant` traits.
 Your Cautious traits are probably a little stronger than your Supportive or Dominant traits.

 Some words that describe you are:
 - Careful,